oliverlambson/guitar_prices_web_scraping/README.md

-# Web Scraping of Guitar Prices
+# Guitar prices: web scraping

-A project to collect data about guitar prices from online musical instrument stores.
+A project to collect raw data about guitar prices from online musical instrument stores.

 Using Beautiful Soup.